‘I Wish He Was Here’: The Heartbreaking Love Story of Vikram Batra

 Vikram Batra sacrificed his life during the Kargil War to defend the nation and his fellow soldiers.

-(To commemorate the martyrdom of our soldiers in Kargil, The Quint is republishing this piece from its archives, originally published on 9 September 2016.
-Vikram Batra was one of the Indian soldiers who lost his life on 7 July.)
+(The Quint is republishing this piece from its archives, originally published on 9 September 2016 to mark the birth anniversary of Vikram Batra, one of the Indian soldiers who lost his life in the Kargil war.)

 Meet his then girlfriend – Dimple Cheema.